BrusselSprout333/registration-application/README.md

 # registration-application
 Web-application for user registration and authorization

-Created using php, js/jquery, html, css.
+Created using php, js/jquery, html, css. <br>
-Json file as a database.
+Json file as a database. <br>
-Posting form using ajax-request.
+Posting form using ajax-request. <br>